microsoft/poolprovider-for-k8s/README.md

 ### User can configure Azure Kubernetes Cluster using existing setup script -
-Note - If using AKS cluster user needs to have az login and get-credentails
+Note - If using AKS cluster user needs to have az login and get access credentials for a managed Kubernetes cluster using az get-credentials command

 Before running the script user need to have az login.
 ##### Approach 1 - User provides the existing certificates and Key